11th named storm of hurricane season develops in Atlantic

 A tropical storm warning was in effect for Trinidad and Tobago, Grenada and St. Vincent and the Grenadines, suggesting tropical storm conditions are likely in the next 12 hours.

-The hurricane center says a tropical storm watch likely will be issued for Puerto Rico and the Virgin Islands, meaning tropical storm conditions are possible in the next 48 hours.
+A tropical storm watch also was issued for Puerto Rico and the Virgin Islands, meaning tropical storm conditions are possible in the next 48 hours.

-Karen was moving toward the west-northwest around 9 mph (15 kph), and a northwest turn was expected Monday.
+By midday Sunday, Karen was moving toward the west-northwest around 13 mph (20 kph), and a northwest turn was expected Monday.

 The storm was expected to approach Puerto Rico and the Virgin Islands on Tuesday.